 - Critical failure of civil infrastructure such as dams, levees or coastal/river defenses

-Many areas are ultimately open to flooding risk of a certain extent, but those living in areas close to bodies of water such as rivers or lakes as well as those near coastal areas are always going to be more susceptible to serious floods.
+Many areas are ultimately open to some degree of flooding risk of a certain extent, but those living in areas close to bodies of water such as rivers or lakes as well as those near coastal areas are always going to be more susceptible to serious floods than those further inland.

 As covered earlier, one of the major threats of serious flooding comes in the form of a hurricane or severe storm unfolding.
-With this in mind, those in the potential path of a serious storm are also inherently at risk from potential flooding.
+With this in mind, those in the potential path of a serious storm are also inherently going to be at increased risk from potential flooding.

 With these factors in mind, an assessment of your current geographical situation is crucial to gaining an accurate understanding of flood risk where you live.